Nose Filler In Southampton

 How Much Does A Nose Filler Cost?

-The cost of a nose filler will depend on what type of dermal filler you and your provider decide on, as well as how much of that material is needed.
+The cost of a nose filler will depend on what type of dermal filler you and your provider decide on.

-A collagen stimulating filler (polylactic acid) is likely to be more costly, and this treatment will normally cost from £700 to £1,400.
+A collagen stimulating filler (polylactic acid) is likely to be more costly, and will normally cost from £700 to £1,400.

 If on the other hand you want a filler based on fat, this is likely to cost between £1,700 to £3,400.